Argent Dawn Roleplay Compendium

 Forum links to some of the more niche communities below.
 They’ll be listed as long as the associated forum threads are open.

-You can find a lot more servers listed on the Argent Dawn EU Roleplay discord.
+Not all communities are active on the forums, and you can find a lot more servers listed on the Argent Dawn EU Roleplay discord.

-:postal_horn: IN-GAME COMMUNITIES :postal_horn:
+IN-GAME COMMUNITIES

 On occasion, you might see invite links to in-game communities.
 These communities are player-made groups where members can chat and organize events.
 To access the Communities in-game, open the Guild & Communities interface.
 They’re used to stay connected without the need to share the same guild or faction, though most players seem to prefer chatting over Discord.
 However, this feature is very useful for creating a crossfaction party/raid group among the members, which may benefit crossfaction events if you’re not in a crossfaction guild with the other players.

-:shield: FINDING GUILDS :shield:
+FINDING GUILDS

 Don’t be shy to post on the forums if you’re looking for a specific type of guild - people are often happy to offer tips and recommendations.